Micro-Seminars

 Are Micro-Seminars mandatory?

-No. This is a fun opportunity to engage with a faculty member and other first-year students in an academic environment before the start of the school year.
+No. This is a fun opportunity to engage with a faculty member and other incoming students in an academic environment before the start of the school year.

-Do I have to register for a Micro-Seminar?
+Do I have to register to participate in a Micro-Seminar?

 Yes.
-Space is limited to about 20-25 spots for each seminar, so registration is required.
+Space is limited to 20 spots for each seminar, so registration is required.
 Registration is first-come, first-serve and some popular topics can fill up quickly, so be sure to sign up early.

 Is there a fee for the Micro-Seminars?